The course focuses on writing and tuning queries and programming with T-SQL in SQL Server 2012, 2014, 2016, 2017 and in Azure SQL Database.

 - Those that need to write or review T-SQL code in SQL Server 2012, 2014 and 2016

-- Be able to analyze query execution plans
+- Be able to analyze & tune query performance, and analyze query execution plans

-- Be able to solve complex querying and programming problems
+- Be able to solve complex querying and programming tasks

 - Create system-versioned temporal tables